candy-lang/candy/README.md

   println "Hello, world!"
   ```
 * **Extensive compile-time evaluation.**
-  Loads of values can already be computed at compile-time.
+  Many values can already be computed at compile-time.
   In your editor, you'll see the results on the right side as you type:
   ```
   foo = double 2  # foo = 4
   ```
 * **Something better than traditional types.**
   The days of runtime errors like "logarithm only accepts positive numbers" or "first only works on non-empty lists" are over.
-  In Candy, functions have to specify their needs exactly.
+  In Candy, functions have to specify their needs *exactly.*
   ```
   efficientTextReverse text =
     needs (isText text)